Terairk/http-client/README.md

 ## External Library Notice for SHA-256 implementation
-The task did say to try not to use any external libraries however Rust doesn't have a built SHA-256 implementation while Kotlin does via java.security.MessageDigest so I think it's only fair to use it for Rust.
+The task did say to try not to use any external libraries however Rust doesn't have a built SHA-256 implementation while Kotlin does via java.security.
+MessageDigest so I think it's only fair to use it for Rust.

 Furthermore, implementing SHA-256 by hand is error prone (though it would be nice as a coding exercise but for now I'll use a crate for maximum security and correctness).